Escaped prisoners sought refuge at distant homeless center. They picked the wrong place.

 Two felons who broke out of a maximum-security Wisconsin prison showed up at a center for the homeless more than 100 miles away in Illinois, where they were recognized and captured, authorities said Friday.

-The founder of Miss Carly's homeless services center in Rockford quickly identified the men, James Newman, 37, and Thomas Deering, 46, as the escapees, police said.
+The founder of Miss Carly's homeless services center in Rockford quickly identified the men, James Newman, 37, and Thomas Deering, 46, as the escapees and called police, official said.

-"Both escaped inmates from the Columbia Correctional Facility in Portage, WI are now in custody," according to a statement by Rockford police.
-"They arrived at Miss Carly’s and were recognized from their posted pictures."
+"We're just extremely happy that two extremely violent individuals were apprehended," the Rockford police chief, Dan O'Shea told reporters.

 "Two men showed up at our door shivering, frozen," the center's founder, Carly Rice, wrote in a statement on Facebook.
 "They had emergency blankets stuffed under their clothing.
 They looked just like the kind of people we want to help ... but they weren't."